Caelestius: Persecution

 After they left Rome when it was attacked and burned by the Visigoths in 410, Pelagius and Caelestius faced constant attacks against their teachings by Augustine, Jerome and their followers, who sought to have the Pope declare their views "heretical," or contrary to Christian teachings.

-In 411, the same year they arrived in North Africa, Caelestius faced a council in Carthage to defend his views.
+In 411 AD, the same year they arrived in North Africa, Caelestius faced a council in Carthage to defend his views.
 His accuser, the deacon Paulinus of Milan, listed six of Caelestius' ideas to be counted as heresies, but it is worth noting there is no recorded confirmation that Caelestius identified his views in the same way: